Garage Door Industry Associations and Standards Bodies

 Operator replacement — Replacing an automatic operator without structural changes may or may not require a permit depending on local ordinance, but the replacement unit must comply with UL 325 entrapment protection requirements regardless of permit status.
 This is a product safety obligation, not solely a code compliance question.

-The directory purpose and scope page explains how the service categories within this platform map to these installation scenarios.
+The provider network purpose and scope page explains how the service categories within this platform map to these installation scenarios.

 Decision boundaries